Preventing Dog Bites

 Dog Bite Statistics

 Most people consider dogs to be man’s best friend, but every year a shocking number of people require medical attention and suffer horrific injuries due to dog bites.
-A recent study demonstrates just how prevalent dog bites are, especially among children, and why it’s important for parents, homeowners and business owners to take certain precautions.
+A recent study demonstrates just how prevalent dog bites are and why it’s important for parents, homeowners and business owners to take certain precautions.

 Preventing Dog Bites